-- email for relevant reasons only - email to both me and the teaching assistant - use as subject "[Formal Methods]: (subject)" - email only from your "official" UNITN email address "name.surname@studenti.unitn.it" - be polite and respectful, with both me and the T.A. (see e.g. "Bad Email Reply - What not to say to your professor"
+- email for relevant reasons only - email to both me and the teaching assistant - use as subject "[Formal Methods]: (subject)" (or "[Automated Reasoning/Formal Verification]: (subject)") - email only from your "official" UNITN email address "name.surname@studenti.unitn.it" - emails coming from any other source address will be ignored - be polite and respectful, with both me and the T.A. (see e.g. "Bad Email Reply - What not to say to your professor"